Stanislas Guerini

-Stanislas Guerini (/fr/; born 14 May 1982) is a French politician who served as Minister of Public Transformation and Service in the government of successive Prime Ministers Élisabeth Borne and Gabriel Attal between 2022 and 2024.
+Stanislas Daniel Guerini (/fr/; born 14 May 1982) is a French politician who served as Minister of Public Transformation and Service in the governments of Prime Ministers Élisabeth Borne and Gabriel Attal from 2022 to 2024.

 Prior to entering government, Guerini served as Executive Officer of La République En Marche!
-(LREM) since 2018.
-He succeeded Christophe Castaner, who had resigned after he was appointed Minister of the Interior by President Emmanuel Macron.
-From 2017 to 2022, Guerini was the member of the National Assembly for the 3rd constituency of Paris, which covers parts of the 17th and 18th arrondissements.
+(LREM, renamed Renaissance in 2022) from 2018.
+He succeeded Christophe Castaner, who had resigned after he was appointed Minister of the Interior.
+From 2017 to 2022, Guerini was the member of the National Assembly for the 3rd constituency of Paris, which covers parts of its 17th and 18th arrondissements.

 Early life and education

 One of his grandfathers, an Italian immigrant, fled the Fascist regime to settle in France.

-After graduating from HEC Paris in 2006, Guerini established his company Watt & Home, a company selling and installing solar panels, founded in 2007.
-At the end of 2013, he left his position of general manager of Watt and Home and becomes "director of the customer experience" of the multinational Elis, company in the field of cleaning and hygiene (Industrial Laundry).
+After graduating from HEC Paris in 2006, Guerini established his company Watt & Home, selling and installing solar panels, founded in 2007.
+At the end of 2013, he left his position of general manager of Watt and Home and became director of customer experience of the multinational Elis, a company in the field of cleaning and hygiene (industrial laundry).

 Political career

 Socialist Party

-Guerini was associated with Dominique Strauss-Kahn's campaign team for the Socialist Party presidential primary of 2006.
+Guerini was associated with Dominique Strauss-Kahn's campaign team for the Socialist Party 2006 presidential primary.

-Member of the National Assembly
+In the National Assembly

-Guerini was elected for La République en marche! in the 2017 legislative election in the 3rd constituency of Paris.
-He won 45.08% of the votes in the first round, then won in the second round against the UDI's candidate Valérie Nahmias with 65.50% of the votes.
+Guerini was elected for La République En Marche! in the 2017 legislative election in the 3rd constituency of Paris.
+He won 45.08% of the first-round vote, then won in the second round against the Union of Democrats and Independents candidate Valérie Nahmias with 65.5%.
+Outgoing deputy Annick Lepetit of the Socialist Party placed third in the first round.

-In the National Assembly, from 29 June 2017 to 17 January 2019, Guerini served on the Finance, General Economy and Budgetary Monitoring Committees.
-Currently, he is a member of the Committee on National Defence and Armed Forces.
-In addition to his committee assignments, he was also part of one of the expert group commissioned by Bruno Le Maire to lead the preparatory work for the Action Plan for Business Growth and Transformation.
+In the National Assembly, from 29 June 2017 to 17 January 2019, Guerini served on the Finance, General Economy and Budgetary Monitoring Committee.
+He then became a member of the Committee on National Defence and the Armed Forces.
+In addition to his committee assignments, he was also part of one of the expert group commissioned by Finance Minister Bruno Le Maire to lead the preparatory work for the Action Plan for Business Growth and Transformation.

 In 2019, Guerini's office was vandalised during anti-government protests of the Yellow vests movement.

-In July 2024, he lost against "le Nouveau Front populaire" (the New Popular Front) in the legislative elections.
+He won reelection in 2022 for Ensemble although placing second in the first round, winning 51% of the second-round vote.
+Following his appointment to the government, he was replaced by his substitute Caroline Yadan in the National Assembly.

-REM Executive Officer
+LREM Executive Officer

-In October 2018, Guerini announced his candidacy to succeed Christophe Castaner as Executive Officer of La République En Marche!.
-On 1 December 2018, he was elected executive officer of La République En Marche!, with 82% of the votes against Joachim Son-Forget.
+In October 2018, Guerini announced his candidacy to succeed Christophe Castaner as Executive Officer (délégué général) of La République En Marche!
+On 1 December 2018, he was elected to the position with 82% of the vote against fellow deputy Joachim Son-Forget.